per1234/EtherEventQueue/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEventQueue.begin(deviceID, port)` - Initialize EtherEventQueue
+`EtherEventQueue.begin(password, deviceID, port[, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue
+- Parameter: password - EtherEvent password.
+This must match the password set in EventGhost.
+  - Type: char array
-- Parameter: deviceID - the node number of the device.
+- Parameter: deviceID - The node number of the device.
 The device IP address must be in the node array in EtherEventQueue.cpp
   - Type: byte
-- Parameter: port - the port being used for events.
+- Parameter: port - The port being used for events.
 This is used only for sending acks, queue() allows sending to any port, the device Ethernet port is configured with the EthernetServer initialization
   - Type: unsigned int
+- Parameter(optional): queueSizeMax - Maximum number of events to queue.
+Longer entries will be truncated to this length.
+If this parameter is not passed then the default will be used.
+  - Type: byte
+- Parameter(optional): sendEventLengthMax - Maximum event length to send.
+Longer entries will be truncated to this length.
+If this parameter is not passed then the default will be used.
+  - Type: byte
+- Parameter(optional): sendPayloadLengthMax - Maximum payload length to send.
+Longer entries will be truncated to this length.
+If this parameter is not passed then the default will be used.
+  - Type: byte
+- Parameter(optional): receiveEventLengthMax - Maximum event length to receive.
+Longer entries will be truncated to this length.
+If this parameter is not passed then the default will be used.
+  - Type: byte
+- Parameter(optional): receivePayloadEventMax - Maximum payload length to receive.
+Longer entries will be truncated to this length.
+If this parameter is not passed then the default will be used.
+  - Type: byte
 - Returns: none

 `EtherEventQueue.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read. availableEvent() will not receive a new event until the last event has been read(via readEvent()) or flushed(via flushReceiver()).